-This report covers the drinking water quality for Haring Charter Township for the 2023 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2023.
+This report covers the drinking water quality for Haring Charter Township for the 2024 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2024.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

 Your water comes from two groundwater wells, each over 260 feet deep.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-The susceptibility of our source is moderate.
+The susceptibility of our source is moderately high.

-There are no significant sources of contamination included in our water supply.
-We are making efforts to protect our sources by sampling wells five days per week, ensuring fresh water is distributed with the use of flow regulators on 5 fire hydrants, weekly dead-end fire hydrant flushing, and sampling distribution points throughout the water system on a weekly rotation.
+There are no significant sources of contamination in our water supply.
+We are making efforts to protect our sources by sampling wells five days per week, ensuring fresh water is distributed throughout the system with the occasional use of hydrant flow regulators, as well as weekly dead-end flushing, and sampling distribution points throughout the water system on a weekly basis.
+While PFAS has been detected at levels below EGLE's action limits, the township has still pursued a grant to fund a third well in a different location.
+This new well is expected to provide PFAS free water.
+This well is expected to be supplying water to the system sometime in 2026.

-If you would like to know more about this report, please contact: Ryan Longstreet (231) 577-8793 or by email at rlongstreet@iaiwater.com
+If you would like to know more about this report, please contact: Tom Lutke by phone at 231-577-8793, or by email at tlutke@iaiwater.com.